euroscipy/euroscipy.github.io/content/pages/2023/venue.md

 have public transportation directly to the Basel city center and the venue.
 The border towns are connected to Basel city.

-- **Grenzach-Wyhlen:** a small town by the Rhine river with plenty of hotels.
+- **Grenzach-Wyhlen:** a small German town by the Rhine river with plenty of hotels.
 There is a direct bus connection to the conference venue (bus 38), duration of less than 20 min.
 There is also a train station, one stop away from Basel Badischer Bahnhof.
 We recommend [Hotel Eckert](https://www.eckert-grenzach.de/e/de.html) with a fantastic Michelin Star restaurant.
 There are a few other good hotels in this town.
 - **St Louis:** a small French town on the border with cheap apartments and hotels.
 You can get to the venue directly by tram (tram 8) or bus (bus 604).
-- **Lörrach:** the closest German city on the border.
+- **Lörrach:** the closest German city to the border.
 It has direct bus and train connections to Basel.
 This city has many hotels and other accommodation types.
 - **Weil am Rhine:** a small German town on the border to France with a direct tram connection to the Basel city center.
 It has the cheapest hotel options.